toma63/fixgpx/README.md

 % go install

-The application will noe be available in $GOPATH/bin.
+The application will now be available in $GOPATH/bin.

-I have built it successfully on MacOSX Mavericks, Ubuntu Mate on Rapsberry pi3, and WIndows 10.
+I have built it successfully on MacOSX Mavericks, Ubuntu Mate on Rapsberry pi3, and Windows 10.

 # Usage
 % fixgpx -gpxin corrupted-gpx -gpxout repaired-gpx